Julia-ta/TiMBA_outlook/CONTRIBUTING.md

 example that reproduces the problem.
 We provide an issue template to help to streamline the process and ensure that reports are clear and actionable.

+We provide contributors an issue template that enables straightforward contribution in order to help us to cut through noise and to push your project forward (Link zu Template?).

 Given our team size and limited capacities, we cannot garantee short-notice solution for issues.
 Contributions in the form of self-initiated fixes or suggestions are therefore highly appreciated.

+*Note on branches and merge strategy*: Branching and merging follows an internal workflow of the TiMBA team.
+The main branch is always kept in a valid and stable state, and it is the branch where issues can be raised.
+These issues are then processed in dedicated feature or issue branches, which are subsequently merged back into main in a predefined order by the TiMBA team.